Online Class Activities for Kids

 Scattegories - BPZW

 In groups in break-out rooms, give the students a bunch of categories.
 Tell them they have 3 minutes to write as many answers as they can, starting with a certain letter (you will have to make sure there are answers for all your categories with the letter you give the students).
 Each team gets one point for every original answer they have (similar answers negate each other and no team gets a point for that answer).
 This will encourage students to be creative in their answers.
 All answers are up for debate and can be voted on by the rest of the class.
 Continue with a new letter.
 The team with the most points wins.
+Use the categories list for extra inspiration on different categories.

 Show & Tell - RP